-\paragraph{More electric-magnetic duality like symmetries} Once one observes the $SO(2,3)$ bilinear generators, one may realize that the operators $L_1$ and $L_3$ commute with the number operator(also with the Hamiltonian) as well as the $L_2$, which is the electric-magnetic duality generator.
+Once one observes the $SO(2,3)$ bilinear generators, one may realize that the operators $L_1$ and $L_3$ commute with the number operator(also with the Hamiltonian) as well as the $L_2$, which is the electric-magnetic duality generator.
 This means that $L_1$ and $L_3$ are candidates of the symmetry generator of the $U(1)$ gauge theory.
 The Hamiltonian is obtained by Legendre transformation from the Lagrangian.
 Then once a quantity, $\int d^4x \vec E(x,t) \cdot \vec A(x,t)$ is invariant under $L_1$ or $L_3$, the Lagrangian will be so too.
 In the following discussion, we formulate the symmetry transformation in the language of $SO(2)$ rotation.
 This is due to that the operators, $L_1$ and $L_2$ are the tensor components of the $SO(2)$ rotation along the direction of the momentum, $\vec k$, which is generated by the $G$. we set $\vec k=|k| \hat x_3$, where $\hat x_3$ is the third directional unit vector in the 3-dimensional flat space.

 \paragraph{The symmetry generator $L_1$ and its transformation} To check if they are indeed a symmetry of the $U(1)$ gauge field theory action, let us examine the $L_1$ operator first.
 We start with the relation between the creation and annihilation operators and the electric fields and the gauge fields, which are given by

 By using the above expression, we get the transformation of the fields $A_a(k)$ and $E_a(k)$ under $L_1$, which are given by

 where $\epsilon^+_{abc}$ are symmetric and off-diagonal symbol defined as

 For instance, $\epsilon^+_{112}=\epsilon^+_{333}=0$, $\epsilon^+_{123}=\epsilon^+_{132}=1$.
 It is obvious that the Hamiltonian is invariant under the transformation.
 Since the action is obtained by Legendre transformation from the Hamiltonian as